OmarZiadeh/Garage-Guide/docs/DeveloperGuide.md

 If you don't have git installed, download and install it from [here](https://git-scm.com/download) first.

+## Install Node.js and NPM

+1. [Download](https://nodejs.org/en/) and install Node.js if you don't already have it.
+2. After installation, verify npm is properly installed by opening a command prompt and typing `npm -v`.
+It should print the npm version.

 ## Configure IntelliJ Run/Debug

 1. In upper-right corner you should see "Add Configuration..." near the debugger controls.
 Click that.